Norwegian Cruise Lines - Final Grade: "C-"

 Norwegian Cruise Lines (NCL) was founded in 1966 as the Norwegian Caribbean Line.
 Headquartered in Florida, Norwegian Cruise Line Holdings Ltd. controls eight percent of the worldwide market and, along with Carnival Corporation and Royal Caribbean Cruises Ltd., is considered one of the “big three” corporations that dominate the U.S. cruise ship market.
-NCL has a relatively young fleet of cruise ships; all of the company’s 14 ships were built within the last 18 years, and over 70 percent of those have a carrying capacity of more than 3,000 passengers and crew.
-The Norwegian Breakaway, Norwegian Epic, and Norwegian Getaway have capacities of over 5,600 passengers and crew, and Norwegian Escape will carry almost 6,000 passengers and crew when it launches in the fall of 2016.
+NCL has a relatively young fleet of cruise ships; all of the company’s 17 ships were built within the last 20 years, and over 70 percent of those have a carrying capacity of more than 3,000 passengers and crew.
+The Norwegian Escape carries almost 6,000 passengers and crew and the Norwegian Bliss carries more than 7,700 passengers and crew.

-All of NCL’s 14 cruise ships have installed advanced sewage treatment systems, resulting in a grade of A for the company’s 100 percent sewage treatment score.
-In total, ten of NCL’s ships have scrubbers installed and two of NCL’s ships are plug-in capable, have scrubbers, and dock at a port with shoreside power giving NCL a grade of C for air pollution reduction.
-Between 2010 and 2014, four NCL ships traveled to Alaska and Alaskan authorities cited all four with a total of 22 water quality violations, giving Norwegian a 91 percent for water quality compliance in Alaska, or an A.
+All of NCL’s 17 cruise ships have installed advanced sewage treatment systems, resulting in a grade of A for the company’s 100 percent sewage treatment score.
+Five of NCL’s ships are plug-in capable and two dock at a port with shoreside power giving NCL a grade of D- for air pollution reduction.
+Between 2010 and 2018, five different NCL ships traveled to Alaska and Alaskan authorities cited four ships with a total of 31 water quality violations, giving Norwegian a 93 percent for water quality compliance in Alaska, or an A.

 Norwegian Cruise Lines - Cruise Ship Fleet